KhronosGroup/SPIRV-Tools/readme.md

-When a word in the assembly program is a `!<integer>`, that integer value is emitted into the binary output, and parsing proceeds differently than before: each subsequent word not recognized as an OpCode is treated as an operand (emitted as described below); when a recognizable OpCode is eventually encountered, it begins a new instruction and parsing returns to normal.
-(If a subsequent OpCode is never found, then the current instruction is last in the generated binary and contains all the words until the end-of-stream as its operands.)
+When a word in the assembly program is a `!<integer>`, that integer value is emitted into the binary output, and parsing proceeds differently than before: each subsequent word not recognized as an OpCode is emitted into the binary output without any checking; when a recognizable OpCode is eventually encountered, it begins a new instruction and parsing returns to normal.
+(If a subsequent OpCode is never found, then this alternate parsing mode handles all the remaining words in the program.
+If a subsequent OpCode is in an [assignment format](#assignment-format), the ID preceding it begins a new instruction, even if that ID is itself a `!<integer>`.)

-Operands following a `!<integer>` are interpreted depending on their format:
+The assembler processes the words encountered in alternate parsing mode as
+follows:

-* If the operand is a number literal, it outputs a word equal to the number.
+* If the word is a number literal, it outputs that number as one or more words, as defined in the SPIR-V specification for Literal Number.
-* If the operand is a string literal, it outputs a sequence of words representing the string as defined in the SPIR-V specification for Literal String.
+* If the word is a string literal, it outputs a sequence of words representing the string as defined in the SPIR-V specification for Literal String.
-* If the operand is an ID, it outputs a word equal to the ID's internal number.
+* If the word is an ID, it outputs the ID's internal number.
 If no such number exists yet, a unique new one will be generated.
 (Uniqueness is at the translation-unit level: no other ID in the same translation unit will have the same number.)
-* If the operand is a `!<integer>`, it outputs a word equal to the integer.
+* If the word is another `!<integer>`, it outputs that integer.
-* Otherwise, the assembler quits with an error.
+* Any other word causes the assembler to quit with an error.

 Note that this has some interesting consequences, including:

-* When an OpCode is replaced by `!<integer>`, the integer value must encode the instruction's word count, as specified in the physical-layout section of the SPIR-V specification.
+* When an OpCode is replaced by `!<integer>`, the integer value should encode the instruction's word count, as specified in the physical-layout section of the SPIR-V specification.

-* Consecutive instructions may have their OpCode replaced by `!<integer>` and still produce the expected binary.
-For example, `!262187 %1 %2 "abc" !327739
+* Consecutive instructions may have their OpCode replaced by `!<integer>` and still produce valid SPIR-V.  For example, `!262187 %1 %2 "abc" !327739 %1 %3 6
-  %1 %3 6 %2` will successfully assemble into SPIR-V declaring a constant and a PrivateGlobal variable.
+  %2` will successfully assemble into SPIR-V declaring a constant and a PrivateGlobal variable.

-* Not every word in an assembly program may be replaced by `!<integer>` without failure.
-For example, replacing either of the `OpExecutionMode` OpCodes above will result in an error, because their mode enums are not valid operands in the alternate parsing mode prompted by `!<integer>`.
-(It is, however, possible to replace both `OpExecutionMode` and all mode enums with `!<integer>` and assemble successfully.)
+* Enums (such as `DontInline` or `SubgroupMemory`, for instance) are not handled by the alternate parsing mode.
+They must be replaced by `!<integer>` for successful assembly.

+* The `=` sign cannot be processed by the alternate parsing mode if the OpCode following it is a `!<integer>`.

 * When replacing a named ID with `!<integer>`, it is possible to generate unintentionally valid SPIR-V.  If the integer provided happens to equal a number generated for an existing named ID, it will result in a reference to that named ID being output.
 This may be valid SPIR-V, contrary to the presumed intention of the writer.

-* If the next instruction after a `!<integer>` has the assignment format (described [above](#assignment-format)), then its OpCode cannot also be a `!<integer>`.
-The alternate parsing mode cannot handle the assignment format and will complain that `=` is not a valid operand.

 ### Disassembler